Showing 26 - 50 of 744 results

 Abstract:

-The posttranslational modification of intracellular proteins through O-linked β-N-acetylglucosamine (O-GlcNAc) is a conserved regulatory mechanism in multicellular organisms.
-Catalyzed by O-GlcNAc transferase (OGT), this dynamic modification plays an essential role in signal transduction, gene expression, organelle function, and systemic physiology.
-Here we present Opto-OGT, an optogenetic probe that allows for precise spatiotemporal control of OGT activity through light stimulation.
+The post-translational modification of intracellular proteins through O-linked β-N-acetylglucosamine (O-GlcNAc) is a conserved regulatory mechanism in multicellular organisms.
+Catalyzed by O-GlcNAc transferase (OGT), this dynamic modification has an essential role in signal transduction, gene expression, organelle function and systemic physiology.
+Here, we present Opto-OGT, an optogenetic probe that allows for precise spatiotemporal control of OGT activity through light stimulation.
 By fusing a photosensitive cryptochrome protein to OGT, Opto-OGT can be robustly and reversibly activated with high temporal resolution by blue light and exhibits minimal background activity without illumination.
-Transient activation of Opto-OGT results in mTORC activation and AMPK suppression which recapitulate nutrient-sensing signaling.
-Furthermore, Opto-OGT can be customized to be localized at specific subcellular sites.
-By targeting OGT to the plasma membrane, we demonstrate downregulation of site-specific AKT phosphorylation and signaling outputs in response to insulin stimulation.
-Thus, Opto-OGT is a powerful tool to define the role of O-GlcNAcylation in cell signaling and physiology.
+Transient activation of Opto-OGT results in mTORC activation and AMPK suppression, which recapitulate nutrient-sensing signaling.
+Furthermore, Opto-OGT can be customized to localize to specific subcellular sites.
+By targeting OGT to the plasma membrane, we demonstrate the downregulation of site-specific AKT phosphorylation and signaling outputs in response to insulin stimulation.
+Thus, Opto-OGT is a powerful tool for defining the role of O-GlcNAcylation in cell signaling and physiology.

 Abstract: